Aza Raskin: Personal projects

-Aza Raskin gave his first talk on user interfaces, at age 10, at a meeting of the San Francisco chapter of the Special Interest Group on Computer-Human Interaction (SIGCHI).
+Aza Raskin participated in a talk with his father, Jef Raskin, on user interfaces, at age 10, at a meeting of the San Francisco chapter of the Special Interest Group on Computer-Human Interaction (SIGCHI).
 He holds bachelor's degrees in mathematics and physics from the University of Chicago.

-In 2004, he worked with his father, Jef Raskin, at the Raskin Center for Humane Interfaces, on the development of Archy software, which is a user interface paradigm.
-In 2005, after his father’s death, he founded Humanized, Inc., where he continued working on the Archy paradigm and created the language-based, service-oriented Enso software.
+In 2004, he worked with his father at the Raskin Center for Humane Interfaces, on the development of Archy software, which is a user interface paradigm.
+In 2005, after his father's death, he founded Humanized, where he continued working on the Archy paradigm and created the language-based, service-oriented Enso software.

-During the devastating earthquake in Haiti in January 2010, Raskin collaborated with a group of other entrepreneurs (including Joshua Rosen, the art director of Steven Spielberg's movie A.I.
-Artificial Intelligence), to create a crowdsourced website, hosted at Haiti.com, which turned information about the earthquake’s effects, in real time, into interpretable map data.
-The data was used by several major non-governmental organizations who were helping on the ground in Haiti.

 Raskin is an active phishing researcher, best known for discovering the tabnabbing attack, which takes advantage of open browser tabs to launch phishing sites without the user's knowledge.

 He also has a number of smaller projects, such as Algorithm Ink (based on Context Free), which generates art from a formal grammar.

-In Wired UK magazine’s series, Rebooting Britain, Raskin advocated for iterative governance, and was featured on the magazine’s cover.
+In Wired UK magazine's series, Rebooting Britain, Raskin advocated for iterative governance, and was featured on the magazine's cover.
 He has also given a TED talk about new humane directions for computing.

-Mozilla Corporation
+Mozilla

 In 2008, Humanized employees, including Raskin, joined the Mozilla Corporation as part of a hire-out.
 Raskin was named head of user experience at Mozilla Labs.
 In 2010, Raskin was appointed to the position of creative lead for Firefox.
 He has worked on several labs projects, including Ubiquity and Firefox for mobile, and he wrote the original specification for the geolocation application programming interface (API).

 In 2010, Raskin introduced Tab Candy—the result of his work on the Firefox team at Mozilla.
 By organizing tabs spatially, Tab Candy allowed the user to "organize browsing, to see all of our tabs at once, and focus on the task at hand".

 Computerworld called Tab Candy's initial design and alpha release "the best new browser feature since tabs were invented".
 Tab Candy—renamed Firefox Panorama—was incorporated into the initial Firefox 4 release (as a hidden default), but it was later removed from the default Firefox package and converted to an add-on.